jordenc/com.lg.smarttv/README.md

 **Want to show your appreciation for this app?
 A donation is possible via http://www.d2c.nl **

+**Version 0.0.4:**
+- Try to get session key and add a device with it, added the 'send command' action.

+**Version 0.0.3:**
+- Pairing works?

 **Version 0.0.2:**
 - First try at pairing